ukhsa-collaboration/foodscanner_compute/README.md

 * `S3_IMAGE_BUCKET_NAME` - the name of the bucket that contains the images.
 * `S3_IMAGE_BUCKET_PATH` - the path to the folder within the bucket that contains the images.
 The code will handle if you start with a "/" or not.

+### Machine Learning Algorithm
+One also needs to specify which machine-learning algorithm to use for calculating a category information which is then used for calculating swaps.

+* `ML_ALGORITHM` - needs to be one of "spacy", "sklearn", or "both".

+`both` is here for dev purposes.
+It will have us generate the categories for both so we can send back the information for picking which algorithm to use in future.
+In such a scenario, spacy will be the one that is then used when calculating swaps as only one algorithm can be used at a time.

 ## Example Build and Deployment Commands

 When you have checked out the codebase, you should be able to build with: